Oversees all departments and executive decision making for the organization.

 He currently resides in Zachary, LA with his wife and their two children, Renée and Liam.

-Elizabeth received her B.A. in Political Science from LSU, and a Bachelor of Criminal Justice from Loyola University New Orleans.
-She Completed the Alternative Teaching Certification Program, from LRCE.
-Elizabeth taught 3rd and 5th grade in East Baton Rouge, Parish.
+Elizabeth holds a B.A. in Political Science from LSU and a Bachelor of Criminal Justice from Loyola University in New Orleans.
+After completing the Alternative Teaching Certification Program with the Louisiana Resource Center for Educators, she taught 3rd and 5th grade in East Baton Rouge Parish public schools.
+Elizabeth also has experience with the LANDers after-school program in Denham Springs, serving at-risk children.

-Bringing people together is what Kristy Mayes has done for many years.
-After graduating from Loyola University in Public Relations, she lead many professional fundraising campaigns for organizations such as Greater New Orleans Area United Way, Capital Area United Way, Mary Bird Perkins Cancer Center and The Runnels School.
+After graduating from Loyola University in Public Relations, Kristy has lead many professional fundraising campaigns for organizations such as Greater New Orleans Area United Way, Capital Area United Way, Mary Bird Perkins Cancer Center and The Runnels School.
 In the sales and training arena, Kristy has worked for Bristol Myers Squibb Company and Dale Carnegie Training.
 As an avid volunteer, she is skilled at bringing resources to help meet the needs of many organizations throughout the Baton Rouge area.
-She is a member of the Association of Professional Fundraisers.
-Kristy enjoys her work of sharing the mission of Kids’ Orchestra to the community.
+She is a member of the Greater Baton Rouge Chapter of the Association of Fundraising Professionals.

-Handles public relations, media inquiries, organization branding, social media, and community partnerships.
+Handles public relations, social media, grant management, and community partnerships.

 Jessica Ottaviano is a graduate of the LSU School of Music, earning a bachelor’s degree in music education.
 Prior to her role with Kids’ Orchestra, she has held development and programming positions at both the Baton Rouge Symphony Orchestra and the Arts Council of Greater Baton Rouge.
 She is a graduate of the Baton Rouge Area Foundation Development Fellowship program and of the Emergent Method Next Wave Non-Profit Leadership course.